 Although her fundraiser was a huge success, it did not come without its challenges.
 I asked Kari about the biggest challenge she faced when planning the fundraiser and here’s what she had to say:

 “The biggest thing was getting people engaged and getting people involved with everything being online.
 The fundraiser was done strictly through social media, so I guess the way that I overcame that was really just making sure to share it with people who had similar values.
-I shared it with a lot of SOS alumni and I’m still connected to a lot of past members so a really big thing was sharing it with them and having them share it with people as well…Another way that I overcame it was sharing personal stories and personal memories from my own trip.
+I shared it with a lot of SOS alumni and I’m still connected to a lot of past members so a really big thing was sharing it with them and having them share it with people as well…Another way that I overcame it was by sharing personal stories and personal memories from my own trip.
 I think people actually getting to see pictures and videos of this community really made it more of a personal connection and encouraged people to want to help out with this mission.”

 Despite the challenges, Kari was able to raise over $1500 for the community, which more than surpassed her goal.
 The community was able to purchase the water filtration systems and install the devices in each classroom.

 Kari noted that much of the success of the fundraiser came from personally reaching out to others and asking them to share or donate if they were able to.
 She said that it’s important to not assume that everyone will see a post, and encourages volunteers to reach out to people by phone or through group chats.
-Even if they can’t donate, ask them to share the fundraiser with their circle of family and friends to encourage those who can to donate.
+Even if they can’t donate, ask them to share the fundraiser with their circle of family and friends to encourage those who can donate.

 For more fundraising advice and ideas, check out this short clip from my interview with Kari: